 The Coen brothers are back with a slick new Western romp, one that serves as an ode to all of the tropes present in Hollywood’s best Wild West adaptations.
 Split into six parts, each story is loosely connected though thematically and tonally different.
 Tim Blake Nelson stars as the titular hero, a sharpshooting songster who takes part in the film’s opening musical portion.
 From there we get stories of outlaws getting their due, prospectors mining for gold, ghostly hauntings, and wagon trails.
 Forgetting trying to follow the thread and just enjoy the ride with this one.

 Once Upon A Time In The West (1968)

 Run Time: 166 min | IMDb: 8.5/10

-You can’t have a list of best action movies without the wild west, so it helps that Netflix has given us one of the best.
+It helps that Netflix has given us one of the best action flicks set in the wild west.
 Once Upon A Time In The West ticks almost all the boxes for a good western movie, including: Sergio Leone; a mysterious stranger with even more mysterious motives; heroes with shades of grey; and just enough gunplay to accompany long stare downs.
 All that’s missing is Clint Eastwood, who actually turned down a role in the film.
 The unknown “Harmonica” (Charles Bronson) and shady Cheyenne (Jason Robards) team up to stop ruthless killer Frank (Henry Fonda) and his boss from taking the valuable land of a widow.
 Fonda made waves with his role as audiences weren’t used to seeing him as a villain, but you never would have guessed it based on how chilling he plays it.
 Definitely one that’s worth its near-three hour runtime.